 A woman travels up to her the remote family cabin in the middle of a lake to work in solitude on a writing project.
 She is unaware that the cabin is inhabited by a ghost who silently watches over her.
 Sometimes she is spooked by noises, doors slamming or things thrown against the outhouse when she is in it.
 She is joined by her boyfriend.
 While there, the boyfriend proposes to her.
 She accepts but soon after starts to change and turn against him.
 The ghost sees that the mysterious figure of a man in black has appeared and is whispering malevolent thoughts in the woman’s ear.
 The man in black taunts and tempts the ghost with the offer of being able to be with the woman – but the price he asks is that the ghost kill the boyfriend.

 The Presence is a directorial debut for writer-director Tom Provost, who had previously worked as an actor and had written the script for Under Suspicion (2000).
-The most interesting name on the credits is that of executive producer Daniel Myrick, one of the co-directors of The Blair Witch Project (1999) who subsequently solo directed Believers (2007), The Objective (2008), Solstice (2008) and Under the Bed (2016).
+The most interesting name on the credits is that of executive producer Daniel Myrick, one of the co-directors of The Blair Witch Project (1999) who subsequently solo directed Believers (2007), The Objective (2008), Solstice (2008), Under the Bed (2017) and Skyman (2020).
 Myrick also has an alternate career nowadays as a producer of horror films with the likes of Rest Stop (2006), Sublime (2007), Alien Raiders (2008), Otis (2008) and Blair Witch (2016).

 Tom Provost has yet the follow up The Presence in any way.
 The IMDB lists that he made a fim called Hypnophobia in 2014, although this does not appear to have been released anywhere as yet.